Illinois Tool Works Inc.: A Little-Known Powerhouse for Dividend Investors

 Illinois Tool Works a Powerhouse for Income Investors

 Not every stock that provides investors with incredible long-term growth is flashy.
 In fact, some of the biggest income-generating stocks out there could be classified as boring.
 Illinois Tool Works Inc. (NYSE:ITW) stock is one of them.
 It’s not flashy, but it’s also not a flash in the pan.

-The Glenville, ILL-based company, which was founded more than 100 years ago, has grown to become one of the world’s leading diversified manufacturers that specializes in industrial equipment.
+The Glenville, IL-based company, which was founded more than 100 years ago, has grown to become one of the world’s leading diversified manufacturers that specializes in industrial equipment.
 (Source: “Our History,” Illinois Tool Works Inc., last accessed January 12, 2021.)

 Today, Illinois Tool Works operates through seven segments:

 - Automotive Equipment (22% of its 2019 revenue)

 - Food Equipment (15% of its 2019 revenue)

 - Test & Measurement and Electronics (15% of its 2019 revenue)